-Review Summary: An album that is absolutely capable of representing the modern metal scene, but never got the chance to do it.
+Review Summary: An album that had the tools to be a successful modern metal in its time, but never got its chance.

-Sixstitch is a modern metal band from the desolate Arizona desert.
-Fusing the elements of break beat electronics mixed with the hard hitting rock / hardcore music, Sixstitch have managed to create a sound that is merely comparable to any other band.
-Musically they are like a mix of The Prodigy and some heavy metal band.
-Sixstitch could be described as the younger brother of modern metal acts like Lamb Of God or Chimaira, the only exception being that they use a sufficient amount of electronics and are not that heavy.
+Sixstitch was a modern metal band from the desolate Arizona desert.
+Fusing the elements of break beat electronics with hard hitting rock / hardcore music, Sixstitch managed to create a sound that is their very own.
+Musically they were like a mix of The Prodigy and a modern metal band.
+Sixstitch could be described as the younger brother of modern metal acts like Lamb Of God or Chimaira, the only exception being that they use a sufficient amount of electronics and are not as heavy.

 ) is an album filled with metal riffage and break beat electronics, which are spiced by the powerful vocals of singer Momo.
 The usage of dual guitars on this album has really paid off.
 The guitarists collaborate very well with the electronics and create a neat motley sound; they never stop picking or sliding the guitar strings during a song and so manage to create a continuous vacuum of music.
 Only thing that the guitars may be lacking a bit is aggressiveness.
 While thick and heavy, the guitar work could be a bit more in your face, because the vocals and programming effects are very fierce and sometimes it seems that the guitar production could've had more punch to it.
 But I guess that's what Sixstitch tried to do on this album: use two guitarists to make the overall sound thicker and more fit, but in the same time controlling the guitars from becoming overly protruding.